-GIR, TPR, and ARRs - while they do result in the transfer of additional financial risk to providers, staff believes that the magnitude of risk transferred has and will be commensurate with the ability of providers to manage that risk.
+While the GIR, TPR, and ARRs pilots do result in the transfer of additional financial risk to providers, staff believes that the magnitude of risk transferred has and will be commensurate with the ability of providers to manage that risk.
 In addition, because these programs involve hospital services, they fall under the HSCRC's all-payer rate setting authority.
 The Commission, therefore, has strong compliance mechanisms to ensure continued payment equity across payers.

-3) Cost Containment
+c) Cost Containment